-Organizations and research partners should collaborate and partner with community members to plan and execute all activities.
+Organizations and research partners should collaborate and partner with stakeholders from the priority community to plan and execute all activities.

-- 1. How does the history of the community in focus, including structural racism, affect how the community might accept or reject the proposed solution?
+- 1. How does the history of the priority community, including structural racism, affect how the priority community might accept or reject the proposed solution?
 How will your organization work to develop trust between yourself and implementors? - 2.
 How has oppression on the basis of race and ethnicity, immigration status, sexual orientation, and socioeconomics, among other characteristics, created barriers to using the solution? - 3.
-In the past, what has made it easier for the community in focus to embrace new programs or practices?
+In the past, what has made it easier for the priority community to embrace new programs or practices?
 What has hindered the adoption of new programs or practices?
-To what extent does this solution align or integrate with current community practices? - 4.
-Are the outputs identified in the theory of change meaningful to the community in focus?
-How are tensions between researcher and community preferences for programs, practices, or outputs identified and resolved?
+To what extent does this solution align or integrate with current practices in the priority community? - 4.
+Are the outputs identified in the theory of change meaningful to the priority community?